OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 (7) Notwithstanding any provision in this Agreement to the contrary, we agree that if AT&T makes any future change to this arbitration provision (other than a change to the Notice Address) during your Service Commitment, you may reject any such change by sending us written notice within 30 days of the change to the Arbitration Notice Address provided above.
 By rejecting any future change, you are agreeing that you will arbitrate any dispute between us in accordance with the language of this provision.

+2.3   Puerto Rico Customers

+For Puerto Rico customers, references to “small claims court” in sections 2.1 and 2.2 should be understood to mean the Puerto Rico Telecommunications Regulatory Board.

 **3.0   TERMS RELATING TO YOUR DEVICE AND CONTENT**